joakin/rescript-bun-monorepo/README.md

 - Install dependencies: `bun install`
 - Add dependency to specific package: `cd packages/package-name && bun add dependency`
+- For dependencies that can be used across packages add them to the top level package.json in the catalog so that all packages share the same versions.
 - Add dev dependency to root: `bun add -d dependency`
+  - Move it to the catalog

 ### Workspace Dependencies